chris1111/VoodooHDA-2.9.2-Clover/README.md

 ### Method-1 for Clover UEFI /ESP
 This program can install VoodooHDA kernel extension on ESP Partition /EFI/CLOVER/kexts/10.13/10.12/10.11/10.10/10.9/10.8/10.7/10.6
-### It's up to you to choose witch one
+### It's up to you to choose witch one.
 The kext will be inject by Clover

 ### Method-2 for Clover Legacy
 This program can install VoodooHDA kernel extension on /EFI/CLOVER/kexts/10.13/10.12/10.11/10.10/10.9/10.8/10.7/10.6
-### It's up to you to choose witch one
+### It's up to you to choose witch one.
 The kext will be inject by Clover

 ### Method-3 Clasic Method